Accio/BioQC-example/bioqc-simulation.md

 The heatmap visualization summarizes the detection limit of contamination of each pair of tissues.
-Take the cell in row 1 column 2 from top left: its  value (0.15) means that if there are 15% or more contamination by heart in the brain sample, *BioQC* will be able to detect it (with the threshold enrichment score $\geqslant3$ or the rank $\leqslant10$), because the enrichment score is equal to or larger than 3, or the heart tissue signature ranks in the top 3 of all tissue signatures.
+Take the cell in row 1 column 2 from top left: its  value (0.15) means that if there are 15% or more contamination by heart in the brain sample, *BioQC* will be able to detect it (with the threshold enrichment score $\geqslant3$ or the rank $\leqslant10$), because the enrichment score is equal to or larger than 3, or the heart tissue signature ranks in the top 10 of all tissue signatures.

 Take another cell in row 2 column 1 from top left: its value (0.5) means that if there are 50% or more contanmination by brain in a heart sample, *BioQC* will be able to detect it.
-Here we observe the asymmetry again that we observed before with the heart/jejenum example: while it is relative easy to identify heart contamination of a brain sample, it is more difficult to identify brain contamination of a heart sample in this dataset.
+Here we observe the asymmetry again that we observed before with the heart/jejenum example: while it is realtively easy to identify heart contamination of a brain sample, it is more difficult to identify brain contamination of a heart sample in this dataset.

 The average detection limits of tissues as contamination sources are listed in the following table.
-The values are derived from median values of each column in the figure "pairwise_mix" except for diagonal and missing elements.
+The values are derived from median values of each column in the heatmap, except for diagonal and missing elements.

 Table: Median lower detection limites of tissues as contamination sources.